 Tip #2 – Use Deep, Slow Breathing

 When you’re dealing with anxiety, it’s easy to hold your breath.
 This actually decreases your oxygen levels and can make you feel even more panicked.
 Instead of thinking about the procedure, focus on taking some deep, slow breaths.
 This increases your oxygen levels and it can help to reduce your stress levels as well.
 It also keeps you from focusing on what is going on during treatment.

 Tip #3 – Go with a Low-Stress Time for Your Appointment

 Make sure you set your dental appointments for a time that is low-stress and when you’re not under pressure or feeling rushed.
 If you feel pressured or rushed while you’re at the dentist, you’ll only increase your stress and anxiety.
 Early morning appointments, evening appointments, or even Saturday appointments may work best for you so you don’t have to take time off work.
-Your Melbourne, Florida dentist may be able to offer these types of appointments to accommodate you.
+Your Melbourne, Florida dentist may be able to offer these types of appointments to accommodate you with treatment.

-Tip #4 – Have Some Music
+Tip #4 – Find Some Music

 Tip #5 – Visualization

 Another great way to reduce your anxiety when you’re at the dentist is to us visualization.
 You can picture yourself somewhere else and imagine that you’re in one of your favorite places to help you escape from the dentist’s office.
 Think about the smells, what you would see, and the sounds you’d hear to really get into your visualization.